ecmwf/odc/docs/content/implementation/api-design.rst

 C++ Interface
 -------------

 The interface in C++ mainly exists as an underlying base for implementing :ref:`the C API <c-interface>` which wraps it.
 It is only suitable to be used within an environment in which `eckit`_ is being used.
-If this is not the case it’s recommended use the C API.
+If this is not the case it’s recommended to use the C API.

 All C++ functions will throw an exception in case of error.